 - Sports medicine — Loyola’s sports medicine doctors are experts in the diagnosis and treatment of sports-related injuries and conditions.
 Many of our primary care physicians are board certified in sports medicine, allowing them to care for patients with sports-related issues and coordinate rehabilitation or treatment with our highly skilled specialists and physical therapists.

-- Women’s services — Loyola’s women’s services team focuses on the overall health of women.
-From screening tests and healthy lifestyle guidance to cardiovascular and cancer risk reduction, Loyola’s women’s services program takes an integrated approach to caring for women of all ages.
+- Women’s health — Loyola’s women’s health team focuses on the overall health of women.
+From screening tests and healthy lifestyle guidance to cardiovascular and cancer risk reduction, Loyola’s women’s health program takes an integrated approach to caring for women of all ages.
 Your doctor can make referrals to Loyola’s specialists for any condition that requires more specialized treatment.

 What Services Do Primary Care Doctors Provide?

 If you are searching for top-rated care for yourself or a loved one, look no further than Loyola.
 Our primary care doctors provide individualized treatment for the care of adult patients.
 In addition to check-ups, vital exams, immunizations and annual physicals, your Loyola healthcare team can provide a wide range of services to support you in reaching optimal health.

 While services may vary based on your doctor’s office, your Loyola primary care physician may provide the following in-office services at your appointment: